 All issues of child support are determined in a proceeding called a “suit affecting the parent-child relationship” (SAPCR).
 A SAPCR is joined with any divorce suit in which there are minor children of the marriage.
-A parent may be ordered to pay child support even if the parent is not appointed conservator.
+It is important to note that a parent may be ordered to pay child support even if the parent is not appointed conservator.
+Because of the seriousness of this issue, it is important to contact a family law attorney when going through this legal process.
+An experienced child support lawyer could help you navigate this type of legal issue, preserve your legal rights, and protect your finances.

 The amount of child support is based on the net resources of the parent obligated to pay support.
 Under the Family Code, net resources include the following: